Private and Robust Distributed Nonconvex Optimization via Polynomial Approximation: Related Work

-Specifically, the privacy concern of distributed algorithms has received growing attention.
-Conventional approaches are based on the premise that exact local data is exchanged between agents.
-Nevertheless, if there exist adversaries that intentionally gather certain data necessary for estimation, the sensitive information of objective functions, constraints, and local states can be disclosed \cite{han2017differentially}.
-To tackle this problem, numerous privacy-preserving consensus and distributed optimization algorithms have been proposed.
-One typical approach based on message perturbation is to add random noises to the data transmitted within iterations.
-The perturbation of the critical data (e.g., states\cite{manitara2013privacy,mo2017privacy,nozari2017differentially,he2019privacy,he2019consensus,altafini2020system}, gradients\cite{han2017differentially,hale2018cloud}, step-sizes\cite{lou2018privacy}, and functions\cite{nozari2018differentially,gupta2020preserving}) limits its utility for yielding sensible estimations.
-Some work considers the use of uncorrelated Laplacian or Gaussian noises and develops various differentially private consensus\cite{huang2012differentially,nozari2017differentially,fiore2019resilient} and distributed optimization algorithms\cite{han2017differentially,nozari2018differentially,hale2018cloud,zhang2017dynamic,cao2021differentially,ding2022differentially}.
-The differentially private mechanism equips these algorithms with strong privacy guarantees even against those adversaries owning arbitrarily much auxiliary information.
-Nonetheless, it also brings about the trade-off between privacy and accuracy\cite{nozari2017differentially,nozari2018differentially}.
-Other work thus turns to correlated noises and shows that exact average consensus\cite{manitara2013privacy,mo2017privacy,he2019privacy,he2019consensus} or optimization\cite{gupta2020preserving} is reached.
+The privacy concern of distributed algorithms has received growing attention.
+Exchanging exact data can lead to the disclosure of sensitive local objective functions, constraints, and states\cite{han2017differentially}.
+To tackle this problem, a typical approach based on message perturbation is to add random noises to the transmitted data during iterations.
+The perturbation of the critical data (e.g., states\cite{manitara2013privacy,mo2017privacy,nozari2017differentially,he2018preserving,li2020privacy}, gradients\cite{han2017differentially,hale2018cloud}, step-sizes\cite{lou2018privacy}, and functions\cite{nozari2018differentially,gupta2020preserving}) limits its utility for yielding sensible estimations.
+Some work uses uncorrelated Laplacian or Gaussian noises and develops differentially private consensus\cite{huang2012differentially,nozari2017differentially} and distributed optimization algorithms\cite{han2017differentially,nozari2018differentially,hale2018cloud,zhang2017dynamic,cao2021differentially,ding2022differentially}.
+The differentially private mechanism offers strong privacy guarantees even against adversaries that own arbitrarily much auxiliary information.
+Nonetheless, it causes the trade-off between privacy and accuracy\cite{nozari2017differentially,nozari2018differentially}.
+Other work thus turns to correlated noises and fulfills exact average consensus\cite{manitara2013privacy,mo2017privacy,he2018preserving} and optimization\cite{gupta2020preserving}.
 There are also methods that utilize state decomposition to achieve complete indistinguishability, provided non-colluding neighbors or private interaction weights exist\cite{wang2019privacy}.
-Another typical approach is to apply cryptographic techniques, e.g., homomorphic encryption.
-Related algorithms include \cite{ruan2019secure,lu2018privacy,zhang2019admm}.
-These methods are suitable if the requirements of trusted agents or shared keys/secrets are satisfied, and the extra computation and communication burdens induced by encryption and decryption are acceptable.
+Another typical approach is to apply cryptographic techniques \cite{ruan2019secure,lu2018privacy}.
+These methods are suitable if trusted agents or shared keys/secrets exist and the extra computation and communication burdens induced by encryption and decryption are acceptable.